cocos/cocos-docs/en/components/scrollview.md

 Similarly, you can register events such as `scrolling`, `touch-up`, `scroll-began`, etc. The events of the callback function parameters and `scroll-to-top` parameters.

 For a full list of ScrollView events, refer to the ScrollView API documentation.

----

----

-Continue on to read about [ScrollBar component reference](scrollbar.md).